 When you think of entryways, you don’t always think, “Hallway wallpaper” straight away.
 It’s usually what tiles, console table and mirror you should go for.
 But there is so much to be missed if you forget entryway wallpaper!
 It draws your guests in as soon as they walk into your home and it’s the first thing you see before you leave and enter your front door.
 So why wouldn’t you make the most of styling the walls?

-Depending on your style and colour scheme, think of hallway wallpaper ideas that are unique.
+Depending on your style and color scheme, think of hallway wallpaper ideas that are unique.
 Because it’s a space you move in and out of so quickly, go for a design that is more out-there such as this Tropical Tiger wallpaper created by SpaceFrog Designs.
 Instead of a pattern repeat, this jungle scene draws you in.
 It’s more of a painting than a wallpaper.
 Or why not opt for an oriental inspired design with a chinoiserie wallpaper, be retro with a pop art “Wow!” character or bring in a sense of nature with a sunlit forest?